Brand Name Checker

 What to Do When Your Brand Name Is Partially Available

-Finding a name that is available across every domain extension, all 16 social platforms, and the trademark database is exceptionally rare for short, desirable names.
+Finding a name that is available across every domain extension, all the major social platforms, and the trademark database is exceptionally rare for short, desirable names.
 Partial availability is the reality for most brand names, and having a clear strategy is essential.

 • Know when to choose a different name.
 If the .com domain is taken and actively used by a business in your industry, or if there is an existing trademark in your class of goods, those are strong signals to explore other names entirely.
 NameSniper’s alternative generator can produce creative variations that maintain the spirit of your original idea while being fully available.